sw180283/SoftFox/Research/readme.md

 ##Educational games examples

 ###EcoQuest
 EcoQuest is an educational game tagreted toward 12 year olds.
-I am lloking at it to establish key mechanics and content the game uses to be both fun and educational.
+I am looking at it to establish key mechanics and content the game uses to be both fun and educational.

 ##general ideas for games